Guide to SEO Blogging

 To cut a long story short, I chose WordPress.

-If you do stumble across those early words in the archives, feel free to read, enjoy, and see how much my writing style has evolved.
+Knowing what I know now, I’d have done things differently - but that’s the legacy I’m working with.
+If you do stumble across some of those early words, feel free to read, enjoy, and see how much my writing style has evolved.

 Growing my outdoor blog